TechChatGPT-Solutions/ChatGPTPluginTemplates/README.md

 Step 1.
 Choose the template that best suits your plugin idea from the directory.

+Step 2: Connect to the online database at https://api.elephantsql.com or any other API of your choice.

-Step 2: Deploy the contents on https://replit.com/.
+Step 3: Deploy the contents on https://replit.com/.

 Once the replit server is running: